ericjsilva/ericsilva.org/content/about-me.md

 In additional to my Java, PHP, and C# background, I also have worked with Python and Ruby.

 I live in [Birdsboro](https://en.wikipedia.org/wiki/Birdsboro,_Pennsylvania), a small town near Reading, PA with my two children.
-I was born in Las Vegas, NV, and raised in [Alamogordo, NM](https://www.alamogordo.com) before coming to the Philadelphia area in 1997.
+I grew up in [Alamogordo, NM](https://www.alamogordo.com) before coming to the Philadelphia area in 1997.
 I enjoy living in the northeast, but I do miss the sunsets, mild winters, and the mountains of the southwest.

 I enjoy the outdoors, sports, woodworking, photography, space and spending time with my children.
 I also enjoy recreational math, crossword puzzles, beer, wine (mainly pinot noir and chardonnay), movies, and collecting Scouting patches, matchbooks and foreign coins.
 I enjoy watching and playing all sports and support the [Green Bay Packers](https://www.packers.com), [Chelsea FC](https://www.chelseafc.com), [New York Rangers](https://www.nhl.com/rangers/), and [Philadelphia Phillies](https://www.mlb.com/phillies).

-*Last updated: January 1, 2019*
+*Last updated: October 6, 2020*